Guide to the Best Tea Rooms in Paris

 Everything is certified organic and 100% gluten free.
 Try their house speciality, “La Madame de Fontenay,” a coffee Religieuse (also exists in chocolate) which is so good, it’s bluffing that there’s no gluten in the re-worked choux pastry.
 I successfully blind-tested a selection (including the corn bread) on my children, the ultimate test.
 Chef Marie Tagliaferro also makes Parisian macarons on the weekends.
 Quiches, pizzas, burgers to risottos are proposed for lunch and reservations for Sunday brunch are recommended.
 (AC) Closed Sunday/Monday.

 I have a soft spot for Le Valentin, as it was one of my first exciting discoveries in Paris before it became really popular next to the Musée Grevin (I learned about it from an acupuncturist who was trying to cure my back!).
 Located in one of Paris’s oldest roofed Passages (1845), ensure you grab a table and sofa upstairs with the old-fashioned lampshades and peruse the enormous tea menu, complete with serving suggestions with the appropriate cakes, such as the Polonaise, tarts (try the Chiboust) and macarons.
 (AC)

 ROMANTIC MUSEUM TEA ROOM / ROSE BAKERY

 Great news since my book, Teatime in Paris was published.
 The Rose Bakery have taken over the tearoom and it’s now also open all year round.
 Expect to find more English-style treats such as scones or carrot cake with tea.
-Nothing fancy in terms of seating but the rose garden setting is beautiful and the museum is free!
+Nothing fancy in terms of seating but the rose garden setting is beautiful and (rare in Paris) the museum is free !
 Closed Monday.